getindata/first-steps-with-data-pipelines/README.md

 This project can be used as a project template for [Data Pipelines](https://data-pipelines-cli.readthedocs.io/en/latest/index.html) tool.
 Hopefully thanks to this you will make your first steps with [Data Pipelines](https://data-pipelines-cli.readthedocs.io/en/latest/index.html) tool faster.

-This is an example of a simple [Data Pipelines](https://data-pipelines-cli.readthedocs.io/en/latest/index.html) project.
+This is an example of a simple [Data Pipelines](https://data-pipelines-cli.readthedocs.io/en/latest/index.html) (DP) project.
 If you are looking for a more advanced project, a project with many pipelines, tables and views, tests and seeds you can find it [here](https://github.com/getindata/tpc-h-data-pipelines-demo.git).

-## Demo prerequisites
+## Prerequisites
-- You need to have a project on [Google Cloud Platform](https://cloud.google.com/), we will be running DP on [Vertex AI](https://cloud.google.com/vertex-ai)
+- A project on [Google Cloud Platform](https://cloud.google.com/) - we will be running DP on [Vertex AI](https://cloud.google.com/vertex-ai)
   Notebook and the results of our pipelines will be stored on [GCP BigQuery](https://cloud.google.com/bigquery)
-- You need to have basic understanding of SQL
+- Basic understanding of SQL
-- You need not to be afraid of a command line
+- Some experience with a command line

 ## Data used
 For the purpose of this simple project demo we will use the data from 2 CSV files that are placed in the seeds folder.